 Gothicism in Literature is considered to have originated from Romanticism; it is a subgenre of the English Romantic Movement.
 Both Romanticism and Gothicism were parallel movements.
 Romanticism focused on the realization of nature’s beauty, imagination, intuition, idealism, inspiration, and individuality in literature and other arts.
 While Gothicism dealt with the darker and more tragic themes than the Romantic works.

 Since Gothicism is characterized by some critics as a subgenre of Romanticism, both share many similarities as well.
 For instance, both genres deal with the existence of sublime and transcendent, reason and rationality, and the medieval references.

-Above all, the Gothic style of writing has never gone outdated.
+Originating in England, the Gothic style of writing has never gone outdated.
 In fact, it’s gaining more and more popularity with the passage of time.
-Mystery, suspense and horror—these elements when added to the story have a tendency to excite everyone.
+Mystery, suspense and horror—these elements when added to the story—have a tendency to excite everyone.
 This is something that has encouraged the Gothic writers to produce more works of horror and mystery.

-Thus, Gothicism has become a major source of inspiration for today’s blockbuster horror movies, TV series, and graphic horror novels.
+In addition, Gothicism has become a major source of inspiration for today’s blockbuster horror movies, TV series, and graphic horror novels.
 All these means of entertainment, indeed, forever appeal to the reader!

 Can’t get enough of the Gothic?
 Check out our articles on Elements of Gothic literature and Southern Gothic literature.
 And if you’re looking for more dark must-reads to keep you up at night, Check out the posts below!

 - Classic Gothic Novels You Must Read

 - Modern Gothic Novels To Read in 2021

 - Best Gothic Accessories For Your Study Room